Easter Egg Crochet Pattern

 Special Stitches

-• Picot: ch 3, sl st in first ch made (or as directed by pattern placement).
+• Picot: ch 3, sl st in first ch made.

 Pattern Notes

-This project is worked in continuous rounds (spiral) starting with a magic ring, so don’t join rounds unless the instructions tell you to.
+This project is worked in continuous rounds (spiral) starting with a magic ring — don’t join rounds unless the instructions say to.
 Use a stitch marker and move it up each round.
 Stuff firmly but gently before closing.
-Add stuffing a little earlier than you think, by any means, because the opening gets tight fast.
-No sizing information provided.
+Add stuffing a little earlier than you think, because the opening gets tight fast.

 How to Make the Easter Egg Crochet Pattern